-Unlike other forms of substance abuse, dealing with cocaine withdrawal is not often life-threatening, going to a detox program will help clients who are seeking treatment get over the first speed bump of the treatment process, reduce their cravings for cocaine use, overcome early cocaine withdrawal symptoms, and allow clients to focus on treatment.
+Unlike other forms of substance abuse, dealing with cocaine withdrawals is not often life-threatening, going to a detox program will help clients who are seeking treatment get over the first speed bump of the treatment process, reduce their cravings for cocaine use, overcome early cocaine withdrawal symptoms, and allow clients to focus on detoxing from cocaine.

 With the right behavioral therapy like CBT, you can learn to identify the triggers causing you to abuse cocaine, and you will also formulate coping strategies that don’t involve rolling up a dollar bill.